ktorio/ktor-documentation/topics/serialization.md

     val customer = call.receive<Customer>()
 }
 ```
-The `Content-Type` of the request will be used to determine a [converter](#register_converter), which will be used to process the request.
+The `Content-Type` of the request will be used to choose a [converter](#register_converter) for processing the request.
 The example below shows a sample [HTTP client](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html) request containing JSON data that will be converted to a `Customer` object on the server side:

 ```HTTP
 POST http://0.0.0.0:8080/customer